AllYarnsAreBeautiful/ayab-desktop/README.md

 ## Running from Source & Development

+The AYAB desktop software runs using Python 3.6.
+This is not the current version of Python, so it is recommended to install the software to a virtual environment.
+Miniconda provides a virtual environment that is platform-independent and easy to use: download the lastest version from https://docs.conda.io/en/latest/miniconda.html and follow the instructions for installation.

+The Python module dependencies can be found in *requirements.txt*.

 This repository uses [pre-commit](https://pre-commit.com/) hooks.
 After cloning the repo and installing the requirements, you should run `pre-commit install` to set up the git hook scripts.

 ### Linux

-You need Python 3.6 and from your package manager's repository.
 For flashing the firmware, avrdude has to be available on your system.
 To be able to work on GUI elements and translation files, the Qt Dev tools are needed also.
-The Python module dependencies can be found in *requirements.txt*.

 #### Debian/Ubuntu